 We don’t have ANY records of any kind of ‘staging area’ being ‘used’, or especially ANY being called a ‘temporary burial’ in the Sages.
 We DO have tons of primary/secondary burial patterns, using borrowed tombs for the first (full-mourning) primary burial.

-If the first burial of Jesus was merely temporary storage for after the Sabbath, then the second burial would be the actual burial recorded in the Gospels and which would include washing, anointing, binding, shroud, and sealing the tomb.
+If the first burial of Jesus was merely temporary storage for after the Sabbath, then the second burial would be the actual burial recorded in the Gospels and which would include washing, anointing, binding, and sealing the tomb.
 This would most definitely not be unnamed or unknown.
-If the initial burial was the proper one, then the body would have remained in the tomb for far longer than a day or two and not be permitted to move until the bones were collected a year later (as was required in Dueteronomy 21:22-23).
+If the initial burial was the full one, then the body would have remained in the tomb for longer than a day or two and not be permitted to move until the bones were collected a year later (as was required in Dueteronomy 21:22-23).
 This is exactly what we see with Jesus’ burial.

 …..it can be seen that the biblical accounts portray the post-mortem experience of Jesus/Joseph/etc as a “no-rite” FULL burial.
 A FULL burial included washing/anointing (done with spices, oils, and water), bindings (linen strips, with spices), shroud (recorded from the Synoptics), entombment, and sealing the tomb.
 [Actually, it looks more like a “some-rite” burial, because of the quantity of spices and statue of the burial party–Joseph and Nicodemus.]
 This indicates that Jesus was buried–whether it was an honorable burial or not, whether in shame or not–in accordance with the already-documented Jewish requirements.
 He was fully buried.